 We recommend taking the following steps after a truck accident :

 Don’t wait to go to the hospital.
 If an ambulance is available, you should take it.
 That way, the EMS responders can provide care to you while you are transported to the hospital.
 If an ambulance isn’t available, make sure that you have a friend or family member drive you to the hospital.
 You might not think you are badly injured.
 However, you might have injured your spinal discs.
-Or, you might have internal bleeding.
+Also, you might have internal bleeding.
 Those types of injuries won’t be visible unless you undergo imaging exams at the hospital.
 Therefore, you should see a doctor as soon as possible for a full exam.

 Even if the accident did not cause severe damage to your vehicle, you should call 911.
 A 911 call ensures that the police and emergency services arrive as quickly as possible.
 The police will conduct a thorough investigation to document how the collision occurred.
-The insurance adjuster will review the police report before making an settlement offer.
+Additionally, the insurance adjuster will review the police report before making a settlement offer.

 Ask for the truck driver’s name and personal contact information.
 Get the name of the driver’s employer and the employer’s contact info.
 Also, ask for the name of the trucker’s auto insurance carrier and policy number.

 If one or more witnesses stuck around to help after the crash, ask for their names, addresses, phone numbers, and emails.
-Your semi-truck accident lawyer will want to contact witnesses soon and obtain their statements regarding what happened.
+Your semi-truck accident lawyer will want to contact witnesses soon and obtain their recorded statements.